LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/there-was-a-phrase.md

 "and live a life so worth it",

-but do not recall each lie.
+but I do not recall each lie.

 &nbsp;

 I was supposed to live

-a life worth all cries.
+a life worth all this crying.